Updated October 22, 2024

 Tip #3: Plan to Arrive Early to Spend a Day at Magic Kingdom

-Arriving early is probably the best tip for doing Magic Kingdom in a day, and by early, we mean an hour before park opening.
+Arriving early is probably the best tip for doing Magic Kingdom in a day, and by early, we mean a half hour to an hour before park opening.
 It’s a strategy known as “rope dropping” in Disney circles.
 You can find out more about this popular take on Disney touring by reading our rope drop blog, but the most important thing to know is when to arrive.

 If you’re attending Early Theme Park Entry, plan to arrive at least 45 minutes before the early start.
 If you do stay offsite and don’t have Early Entry privileges, don’t forgo the early arrival.
-By getting there an hour before park opening, you can be one of the first guests to enter the park, and experience many rides with little wait.
+By getting there an hour before park opening, you can be one of the first guests to enter the park.
+That puts you at the front of the rope blocking off the closed sections of the park.
+Once the rope is dropped, you’re well ahead of the late arrivals, allowing you to experience many rides with little wait.

 Tip #4: Know Where to Find a Map: